Pumphrey was waived by Philadelphia on Saturday.

 After an impressive college career, Phumphrey has failed to make an active roster since being drafted in the fourth round of the 2017 NFL Draft.
 He spent much of 2018 on the Eagles' practice squad and he may find himself there once again in 2019.

 Pumphrey signed a reserve/future contract with the Eagles on Monday.

-Pumphrey, a former fourth-round pick of the Eagles in 2017, signed with Philadelphia's practice squad in October after spending his entire rookie season on injured reserve with a hamstring injury.
+Pumphrey, a 2017 fourth-round pick of the Eagles, signed with Philadelphia's practice squad in October after spending his entire rookie season on injured reserve with a hamstring injury.
 He will have another opportunity to make final roster cuts in the leadup to the 2019 campaign.

 Pumphrey signed with Philadelphia's practice squad Tuesday.